Great-Lakes-Cyber-Services/CSTK/README.md

 ## What does this CSTK do?

 This project downloads and installs required tools for pen-testing, and data analysis.
-It is built and designed with the intent to integrate into any existing tools such as Trello, JIRA, and/or Slack while following KISS principles.
+It is built and designed with the intent to integrate into any existing tools such as Wigle, Trello, JIRA, and/or Slack while following KISS principles.

 ## Why is this project useful?